gvwilson/thirdbit/src/fiction/iffy/index.md

 "No!" the one in front of Iffy barked, pointing a clenched fist at Captain Kerse.

-For a moment Iffy thought the Aussie was going to attack the Marine, but instead she turned her shaven head and spat on the tiles.
+For a moment Iffy thought the Aussie was going to attack anyway, but instead she turned her shaven head and spat on the tiles.
 "You tell *Mister* Wales I'm gonna find 'im,"
 Captain Kerse said.